xavierpuigf/virtualhome/README.md

 A. Liao*, X. Puig*, M. Boben, A. Torralba, S. Fidler.<br/>
 CVPR2019.

-If you plan to use the simulator, please consider citing them.
+If you plan to use the simulator, please consider citing this.

 ```
 @inproceedings{puig2018virtualhome,